Efficient ConvBN Blocks for Transfer Learning and Beyond: Related Work

-PyTorch~\citep{paszke_pytorch:_2019}, a widely adopted deep learning framework, uses dynamic computation graphs, wherein the graph is built on-the-fly with computation.
-This imperative style of computation is user-friendly, which contributed to PyTorch's rapid rise in popularity.
+PyTorch~\citep{paszke_pytorch:_2019}, a widely adopted deep learning framework, uses dynamic computation graphs that are built on-the-fly during computation.
+This imperative style of computation is user-friendly and leads to PyTorch's rapid rise in popularity.
 Nevertheless, the dynamic computation graphs complicate the speed optimization.
 Traditionally, operator analysis and fusion were only applied to models after training.
 The speed optimization usually involved a separate language or framework such as TensorRT~\citep{vanholder_efficient_2016} or other domain-specific languages, distinct from the Python language commonly employed for training.
-Recently, PyTorch's built-in package \texttt{torch.fx}~\citep{reed_torch._2022} exposes the computation graph to users in an accessible manner by a minimized set of primitive operations, which facilitates the manipulation of computation graph for a broad range of models in Python during training.
-Thanks to \texttt{torch.fx}, our proposed Tune mode can automatically identify consecutive Convolution and BatchNorm layers without manual intervention.
-Consequently, switching to Tune mode is as simple as a one-line code change, as described in Section~\ref{sec:experiments}.
+PyTorch has explored several ways, including symbolic tracing with \texttt{torch.fx}~\citep{reed_torch._2022} and just-in-time tracing with \texttt{torch.jit}, to introduce machine learning compilers into the framework, and all the efforts are consolidated into PyTorch 2.0~\citep{wu_pytorch_2023}.
+Leveraging PyTorch's pioneering compiler, our proposed Tune mode can automatically identify consecutive Convolution and BatchNorm layers without manual intervention.